nicm42/100-days-of-code-v2/log4.md

 **Day 44: 6th September 2021**
 I started on Click the Shape in Svelte.
 I spent some time remembering what I was doing and reading the docs and getting Prettier to work with Svelte files.
 But I also added in the select with a list from an array and when one is selected the instructions text updates.
 Which is pretty cool.
 And pretty simple in the end.

+**Day 45: 7th September 2021**
+It was too hot today and I didn't have a lot of time, so I did two week's ago's Weekly Web Dev.
+That was simple.
+I tried last week's, but got stuck.
+I think I need to re-think the way I've done it, but I don't have the energy, so will come back to that another day.